Skip to main content

 Inhibition of deiodinase enzymes (D1, D2), reducing T4 to T3 conversion and increasing rT3 production.

 This academic perspective reframes the clinical objective.
-The goal of stress management before a is not to “trick” the test.
+The goal of stress management before a hormonal assessment is not to “trick” the test.
 It is a therapeutic intervention designed to lower allostatic load.
 By doing so, we peel back the layers of chronic adaptation and suppression, allowing the HPG and HPT axes to function closer to their intrinsic, unburdened setpoints.

 This unmasked baseline provides a far more accurate foundation upon which to build a personalized therapeutic protocol, such as TRT or peptide therapy.
 Initiating such therapies without addressing the underlying high allostatic load is akin to renovating a house while its foundation is actively shifting; the interventions may be less effective and the outcomes less predictable.